 Changing a Major and Maneuvering Add/Drop Registration

-In addition to changing majors, quite a bit of confusion and frenzy surrounds the Add/Drop (known as Phase II registration) period of registration.
-Phase II registration for fall 2010 begins Saturday, August 14 and ends Friday, August 27.
+In addition to changing majors, quite a bit of confusion and frenzy surrounds the Add/Drop (known as phase II registration) period of registration.
+Phase II registration for fall 2012 begins Saturday, August 11, and ends Friday, August 24.
 During this time, students can add and drop courses.
-After August 27, a student’s schedule is final and no classes can be added.
-A class can be dropped, but a "W" will appear on the transcript, and those hours may count against financial aid.
+After August 24, a student’s schedule is final and no classes can be added.
+A student may withdraw from a class, but a "W" will appear on the transcript, and those hours may count against financial aid.

 1. No matter what, students should attend all the classes they think they might take.
-This amounts to a few extra hours, versus already being a week behind!
+This investment amounts to a few extra hours versus starting a week behind!

-2. Students should know what they want to take prior to Phase II registration.
-So, if your student doesn't know, they should talk to their advisor first.
-Remember, classes are in session during Phase II, and your student can get behind in classes while trying to make decisions.
+2. Students should know what they want to take prior to phase II registration.
+If your student doesn't know, they should talk to an advisor first.
+Remember, classes are in session during Phase II, and your student can fall behind in classes while trying to make decisions.

 3. There are always exceptions in life.
-If your student is confused, recommend that your student goes to see an advisor for guidance.
+If your student is confused about their academic path, recommend that your student see an advisor for guidance.

-If you or your student has questions about academic advising, please visit the Academic Advising website for helpful resources and contact information.
+If you or your student has questions about academic advising, visit the Academic Advising website www.advising.gatech.edu for resources and contact information.

 - Created By:Rachael Pocklington